-- 1. Supply any information that HAGC or HUD determines to be necessary for administration of the program including submission of required evidence of citizenship or eligible immigration status.
-All information supplied by the family must be true and complete. - Report any and all changes in household composition, income, assets or deductions in writing within fourteen (14) calendar days of the change.
-Promptly notify HAGC in writing if any family member no longer lives in the unit. - 3.
+- 1. Supply any information that HAGC or HUD determines to be necessary for administration of the Program including submission of required evidence of citizenship or eligible immigration status.
+All information supplied by the family must be true and complete. - 2.
+Report any and all changes in household composition, income, assets or deductions in writing within fourteen (14) calendar days of the change.
+Promptly notify HAGC in writing if any family member no longer lives in the unit - 3.
 Disclose and verify social security numbers and sign and submit consent forms for obtaining information. - 4.
 Supply any information requested by HAGC or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition. - 5.
 Supply any information requested by HAGC to verify that the family is living in the unit or information related to family absence from the unit. - 6.
 Request written approval to add any other person as an occupant of the unit.
-Visitor may not stay more than 14 days in a 12 month period. - Notify HAGC in writing prior to the family being away from the unit for 30 days or more.
-Absence may not exceed 90 consecutive days or 90 days per calendar year.
+Visitors may not stay more than fourteen (14) days in a twelve (12) month period. - 7.
+Notify HAGC in writing prior to the family being away from the unit for thirty (30) days or more.
+Absence may not exceed ninety (90) consecutive days or ninety (90) days per calendar year.
 Prior written notice is required, documenting the length of the absence and affirming the intent to return.
-The family is also responsible for paying rent and utilities during their absence, arranging for HAGC inspection and receiving all correspondence.
+The family is also responsible for paying rent

-- 8. Allow HAGC to inspect the unit at reasonable times after reasonable notice. - 9.
-Give HAGC and the owner at least 60 days notice in writing before moving out of the unit or terminating the lease. - 10.
+- and utilities during their absence, arranging for HAGC inspection and receiving all correspondence. - 8.
+Allow HAGC to inspect the unit at reasonable times after reasonable notice. - 9.
+Give HAGC and the owner at least sixty (60) days notice in writing before moving out of the unit or terminating the lease. - 10.
 Use the assisted unit for residence by eligible family members.
 The unit must be the family's only residence. - 11.
 Promptly notify HAGC in writing of the birth, adoption or court-awarded custody of a child. - 12.
 Request HAGC written approval to add any other family member as an occupant of the unit. - 13.
 Give HAGC a copy of any owner eviction notice. - 14.
 Do not cause damage to the unit or premises or permit any guest to damage the unit or premises.
-If a breach in Housing Quality Standards is life threatening, it must be corrected within 24 hours; all others must be corrected in 30 days. - 15.
+If a breach in National Standards for the Physical Inspection of Real Estate (NSPIRE) is life threatening, it must be corrected within twenty-four (24) hours; all others must be corrected in thirty (30) days. - 15.
 Pay utility bills and supply appliances that the owner is not required to supply under the lease. - 16.
 Only engage in legal profit making activities in the unit as long as the primary use of the unit is the family's residence and the owner gives permission.